haddocking/haddock3-user-manual/src/modules/analysis.md

 HADDOCK3 module for RNA base canning.

 This module is responsible for scanning all possible RNA mutations at the interface of the models generated in the previous step of the workflow.
-For each model, the module will mutate the interface residues and calculate the energy differences between the wild type and the various mutants (all possibilities are tested (A,C,G,U), thus providing a measure of the impact of such mutation.
+By default, for each model, the module will mutate the interface residues and calculate the energy differences between the wild type and the various mutants (all possibilities are tested (A,C,G,U), thus providing a measure of the impact of such mutation.